quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 requirements described above, event names are globally-unique.
 Thus, log files can contain events from multiple schemas without the risk of name collisions.

-Implementations that might record concrete events belonging to a category in an event schema SHOULD list all category identifiers in use.
-This is achieved by including the appropriate URI in the `event_schemas` field of the abstract LogFile class ({{abstract-logfile}}).
-The `event_schema` is a hint to tools about the possible event categories (and event types contained therein) that a qlog file might contain.
+Implementations that might record concrete event types belonging to a category in an event schema SHOULD list all category identifiers in use.
+This is achieved by including the appropriate URIs in the `event_schemas` field of the abstract LogFile class ({{abstract-logfile}}).
+The `event_schemas` is a hint to tools about the possible event categories (and event types contained therein) that a qlog file might contain.
 The file MAY contain event types that do not belong to a listed category identifier.
-Tools MUST NOT treat this as an error; see
+Inversely, not all event types associated with a category listed in `event_schemas` are guaranteed to be logged in a qlog file.
-{{tooling}}.
+Tools MUST NOT treat either of these as an error; see {{tooling}}.

-In the following hypothetical example, a qlog file contains events belonging to the standard event schema ({{generic-event-schema}}), an event schema named `rick` specified in a hypothetical RFC, and a private event schema named pickle.
-The standardized categories use a URN format, the private categories use a URI with domain name.
+In the following hypothetical example, a qlog file contains events belonging to two categories in the generic event schema defined in this document ({{generic-event-schema}}), to three categories in an event schema named `rick` specified in a hypothetical RFC, and to three more categories from a private event schema named pickle.
+The standardized category URIs use a URN format, the private categories use a URI with domain name.

 ~~~
 "event_schemas": [
-  "urn:ietf:params:qlog:events:gen#loglevel,
+  "urn:ietf:params:qlog:events:gen#loglevel",
-  "urn:ietf:params:qlog:events:gen#sim,
+  "urn:ietf:params:qlog:events:gen#sim",
   "urn:ietf:params:qlog:events:rick#roll",
   "urn:ietf:params:qlog:events:rick#astley",
   "urn:ietf:params:qlog:events:rick#moranis",